corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/7 - Networking.md

 - **Gateway v.s.
 Endpoints**
 	- While both facilitate connectivity in AWS networking, **gateways typically provide connectivity between your VPC and external networks**, while **endpoints provide access points for interacting with specific AWS services within your VPC.**

-- Internet Gateway(IGW) – at the VPC level, provide IPv4 & IPv6 Internet Access
+- Internet Gateway(IGW) – **at the VPC level, provide IPv4 & IPv6 Internet Access**
-	- Allows resources (e.g., EC2 instances) in a VPC connect to the Internet
+	- **Allows resources (e.g., EC2 instances) in a VPC connect to the Internet**
 	- It scales horizontally and is highly available and **redundant**
 	- Must be created separately from a VPC
-	- One VPC can only be attached to one IGW and vice versa
+	- **One VPC can only be attached to one IGW and vice versa**
 	- Internet Gateways on their own do not allow Internet access...
-	- Route tables must also be edited!
+	- **Route tables must also be edited!**
+	- Internet gateways provide direct access to the internet for both inbound and outbound traffic.
+Using this for private subnets violates the principle of keeping these resources secure from direct internet access.
+Moreover, only one internet gateway can be associated with a VPC.

-- Route Tables – must be edited to add routes from subnets to the IGW,VPC Peering Connections,VPC Endpoints, ...
+- Route Tables – **must be edited to add routes from subnets to the IGW, VPC Peering Connections, VPC Endpoints, ...**

-- Bastion Host – public EC2 instance to SSH into, that has SSH connectivity to EC2 instances in private subnets
+- **Bastion Host – public EC2 instance to SSH into, that has SSH connectivity to EC2 instances in private subnets**
 	- Use a Bastion Host to SSH into our private EC2 instances
 	- The bastion is in the public subnet which is then connected to all other private subnets
 	- Bastion Host security group must allow inbound from the internet on port 22 from restricted CIDR, for example the public CIDR of your corporation